 - No iodine and/or pens around the manikins.

 - The lab must maintain a study atmosphere; therefore, children and visitors are NOT allowed.

-*Please note: Open Lab hours may change during the course of a semester as the Open Lab may be utilized for Nursing Lab Class overflow.
-Students are encouraged to check the posted lab hours which can be found outside the Open Lab in the Health and Science Center (HSC), Room 2142.
+*Please note: Skills Lab hours may change during the course of a semester as the Skills Lab may be utilized for Nursing Lab Class overflow.
+Students are encouraged to check the posted lab hours which can be found outside the Skills Lab in the Health and Science Center (HSC), Room 2142.